mchajdecki/Microsoft-Azure/README.md

 </p>

 <h1>Microsoft Azure - Set Up and Getting Started</h1>
-This tutorial outlines The set up introduction to Microsoft Azure, A cloud computing platform offered by microsoft<br />
+This tutorial outlines The set up and introduction to Microsoft Azure, A cloud computing platform offered by microsoft<br />

 <h2>Video Demonstration</h2>